MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-rm-web-app-deployment-v3.md

 **`WebConfigParameters`** - **Web.config parameters**<br>
 `string`.
 Required when `GenerateWebConfig == true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Edits values like startup files in the generated `web.config` file.
-This edit feature is only for the generated web.config.
+This edit feature is only for the generated `web.config`.
 Learn more about [Azure App Service Deployment](https://go.microsoft.com/fwlink/?linkid=843471).
 <!-- :::editable-content-end::: -->
 <br>